AbhiTheModder/NewPineExample/app/src/main/java/com/newpine/example/README.md

 > [!NOTE]
-> The code used in this directory `.MyApplication` requires this type of placement for libraries to be able to identify and load the libraries by identifying user specific architecture:
+> The code used in this directory `MyApplication.java` requires this type of placement for libraries to be able to identify and load the libraries by identifying user specific architecture:
 ```plaintext
 assets/
 └── lib